Breaking down Tuesday's S&P breakdown

 But what happened may have been more the product of activity in the options market than a shift in the outlook for fundamental drivers like profits and the economy.

-The session started strong, with the S&P 500 .SPX up 1.4 percent at its peak.
-It faded fast, though, beginning around 1:15 p.m..
+The session started strong, with the S&P 500 up 1.4 percent at its peak.
+It faded fast, though, beginning around 1:15 p.m.
+(1815 GMT).
 When it was over stocks closed modestly lower, with the S&P enduring its largest swing from day high to low in three months.

 If the index closes above that level on Friday, when options expire, those call options are “in the money,” and the market-makers who wrote the contracts will be forced to pay those investors who bought those contracts.
 Market-makers prefer to remain neutral to avoid such losses, and would have had long positions to hedge their risk.